kunal9211pandey/kunal9211pandey/README.md

 # 💫 About Me:
-🔭 I’m currently working on a 100 Days Machine Learning and DSA Challenge .<br>👯 I’m looking to collaborate on open-source machine learning and data analysis projects .<br>🤝 I’m looking for help with mastering advanced machine learning techniques .<br>🌱 I’m currently learning advanced machine learning algorithms .<br>💬 Ask me about how to get started with machine learning and data analysis .<br>⚡ Fun fact - I am Lazy but Smart .
+🔭 I’m currently working on a 100 Days Machine Learning and DSA Challenge .<br>👯 I’m looking to collaborate on open-source machine learning and data analysis projects .<br>🤝 I’m looking for help with mastering advanced machine learning techniques .<br>🌱 I’m currently learning advanced machine learning algorithms .<br>💬 Ask me about how to get started with machine learning and data analysis .<br> 📫 How to reach me **kunalkumar97503@gmail.com** <br>⚡ Fun fact - I am Lazy but Smart .

 ## 🌐 Socials: